Troubleshooting editor performance and playback issues

 By default, when you add audio or video files to Descript, we create new “proxy” versions that are optimized for playback performance (we also keep the originals and use them for export).

-• Make sure your GPU drivers are up-to-date.
-If your GPU drivers are up-to-date and still >2 years old, then you’ll probably still have issues and we don’t recommend recording video with Descript.
+Make sure your GPU drivers are up-to-date.
+If your GPU drivers are up-to-date but it has been more than two years since the last update, then you’ll probably still have issues, and we don’t recommend recording video with Descript and that specific GPU.

 Use the fastest GPU on your machine